LilitMkrtchyan/spring-rest-tests/README.md

 1. Retrieve the __GITHUB__ project : [__Fork the repository__](https://help.github.com/articles/fork-a-repo/)
 2. Mount the project on your development IDE (Eclipse or other …)
 3. Compile the project (Java and Maven compilation)
-4. Launch the project (Launch the Main class of project : com.worldline.fpl.recruitment.StartBoot)
+4. Launch the project (Launch the Main class of project : StartBoot)

 #### <a name="exercise2"></a>Exercise 2